LAG1819/label-classification-repo/README.md

 This repository was generated and developed as part of the master thesis "Development and analysis of a framework for the classification of industry-specific texts by using Deep Learning and Automated Labeling for the application in the German industry based on the example of the automotive industry.."
 In the context of this work, a label model from Snorkel is trained to achive automated labeling of unlabeled data and a BERT-based text classification model is trained and developed based on the labeled data.
 In combination, this should allow industry-specific problems from the field of Natural Language Processing to be solved in a specifiable and application-oriented manner.
+It is possible to select languages german and english.

 ## Install
 [0] Install [Python](https://www.python.org/downloads/release/python-3111/) or [Anaconda](https://www.anaconda.com/products/distribution).